icebob/moleculer-db-relations-demo/README.md

 ### One-to-many relation

-The `orders` service `customerId` field a references to a `customers` entity, so it represents a one-to-many relation.
+The `orders` service `customerId` field is a reference to a `customers` entity, so it represents a one-to-many relation.

 In order to get the customer entity when listing orders, you should define a `customer` populate in `orders` service settings: